microsoft/Pyjion/pep.rst

     }

-This allows third-party code to place themselves directly in the path of Python code execution for it to do what it desires to influence execution.
+This allows third-party code to place themselves directly in the path of Python code execution while being backwards-compatible with code already using the pre-existing C API.

 Performance impact